gowtham-star/Data_Transfer_bluetooth/README.md

 # data_transfer_bluetooth

-A app to transfer data from pi to device
+A app to transfer data from pi to device using bluetooth

+1. A flutter app to to track real time data from pi
+2. A python script to act as server to send real time data using bluetooth

 ## Getting Started